heroiclabs/nakama-docs/docs/realtime-chat.md

 ### direct

 A user can direct message another user by ID.
 Each user will not receive messages in realtime until both users have joined the chat.
-This is important because it prevents bad users from spam messages.
+This is important because it prevents spam messages from bad users.

 !!! tip
     Friends, groups, leaderboards, matchmaker, room chat, and searches in storage are all ways to find users for chat.